pr83/dev-server/README.md

 What exactly this command does will be explained later.

-It might take a while for everythis to get set up.
+It might take a while for everything to get set up.
 If you don't see any apparent errors, try and hit these URLs (they are using a self-signed certificate for HTTPS, so you will need to allow access in your browser):

  * https://git.sample-server.example.com (`testuser@sample-server.example.com` / `S3cre1Passw0rd`)